 Definitions

 "Accounting Date" 30 April of each year by reference to which annual accounts for the time to time decide.

-Unit Trust are prepared or such other date as the Manager may from a period ending on an Accounting Date and commencing on the day "Accounting Period"

-following expiry of the last Accounting Period.
+Unit Trust are prepared or such other date as the Manager may from following expiry of the last Accounting Period.